drinkbird/drinkbird.github.io/_posts/blog/2023-09-01-fully-remote-work.md

 The key to maintaining discipline lies in meticulous calendar management.
 Use virtual calendars like Google or Outlook to schedule your day down to the last detail - your work hours, lunch breaks, and focus periods.
 To go a step further, link your calendar with your chat software to automatically update your availability.
 This is particularly important when you're out of office; make sure to set auto-responders and update your chat name accordingly.
 Greetings from "Tasos_OOO_until_Oct9"!

-### Utilising technology for enhanced focus: Techniques and tools
+### Utilizing technology for enhanced focus: Techniques and tools

 To maximize your efficiency, you’ll need a plan for each focus session.
-Utilise tools like Trello in combination with the [Eisenhower Matrix](https://blog.trello.com/eisenhower-matrix-productivity-tool-trello-board) to categorize and prioritize tasks.
+Utilize tools like Trello in combination with the [Eisenhower Matrix](https://blog.trello.com/eisenhower-matrix-productivity-tool-trello-board) to categorize and prioritize tasks.
 When it’s time to concentrate, implement techniques like the Pomodoro method to maintain deep focus.
 Also, consider enabling features like Focus mode on your computer to minimize digital distractions during these sessions.

 ### Setting boundaries: The importance of clocking out